International Rhino Foundation: Sumatran Rhino Sanctuary

 Because of the challenges and uncertainties of conserving the Sumatran rhino, the IUCN Species Survival Commission's Asian Rhino Specialist Group recommended developing a captive breeding program as part of a larger population management strategy.
 In the early 1990s, managed propagation centers (known as "sanctuaries") were developed in native habitat in the range states, to which some captive rhinos were repatriated.
 The first center is the Sumatran Rhino Sanctuary (SRS) in Way Kambas National Park, Sumatra, Indonesia.
 The SRS encompasses 100 hectares (250 acres) for propagation, research, and education, and received its first rhino in 1998.
 Until recently, the Sanctuary held only one pair of animals, which were not reproductively sound.
-The SRS is now home to eight animals, including calves born in 2012, 2016, and 2022.
+The SRS is now home to nine animals, including calves born in 2012, 2016, 2022, and 2023.
 It is staffed by two full-time Indonesian veterinarians, 11 keepers, several administrative and support staff, and protection units.

 Over the years, a number of circumstantial, medical, and management problems have been addressed and overcome.
 As a result, within the last decade, the husbandry and captive propagation of Sumatran rhinos has passed from its infancy to its adolescence.
 The International Rhino Foundation has been steadfastly working to address these issues with the expertise of numerous veterinarians and reproductive biologists.

-The eight Sumatran rhinos living at the Sumatran Rhino Sanctuary serve as ambassadors for their wild counterparts; instruments for education for local communities and the general public; an "insurance population" that can be used to re-establish or revitalize wild populations that have been eliminated or debilitated; an invaluable resource for basic and applied biological research; and, in the future, as sources of animals for reintroductions, once threats have been ameliorated in the wild.
+The nine Sumatran rhinos living at the Sumatran Rhino Sanctuary serve as ambassadors for their wild counterparts; instruments for education for local communities and the general public; an "insurance population" that can be used to re-establish or revitalize wild populations that have been eliminated or debilitated; an invaluable resource for basic and applied biological research; and, in the future, as sources of animals for reintroductions, once threats have been ameliorated in the wild.